vibhas77/Student-Wallet/README.md

 ##Stack

-Overall we will be using the MEAN stack ( http://mean.io )
+Overall we will be using the MERN stack ( http://mern.io )

 NodeJS  , Express ( Backend )